fredallou/hackbio-cancer-internship/STAGE_2/Report.md

  **Authors**
 **Claudia Agyeere(@Agyeere9), Gideon Danso(@Gideon\_0703), Akeemat Ayinla(@That\_Hakeemah) , Frederick Allou(@Freddie), Duong Gia Khanh(@Khanh)**

+**Introduction**

+Antimicrobial resistance has contributed to numerous fatalities globally and has emerged as a significant concern in recent years.
+The efficacy of most antibacterial agents against priority pathogens is diminished due to social and environmental factors, particularly stemming from the misuse of these drugs by consumers.
+(Health data, 2019[\[GD1\]](#_msocom_1) )

 **Activity of new antibacterial products on priority pathogens**